 Looking for a New Bow?
 Learn How to Buy the Right Compound Bow here now!

-When you buy a compound bow, it has to fit you, your draw length, and you.
-Then you set it at your preferred draw weight.
+When you buy a compound bow, it has to fit you, your draw length, your preferred draw weight, and you.
 These details impact the selection of your arrows as well (more on this below).
 A finely tuned arrow that is optimized for your bow will be highly accurate and fly in a consistent manner every time you shoot.
-An arrow that is not a match for your bow can be very hard to tune and might not fly straight no matter what you do.
+An arrow that is not a match for your bow can be very hard to tune and might not fly straight when shooting a compound bow, no matter what you do.
 A lot of people get extremely frustrated with this process and tend to blame their bow versus the real culprit, the arrow.

 For every type of game you hunt, from deer and turkey to bigger game like elk and moose; the arrows you select will determine your success or failure.
 The weight, speed, overall force, and momentum all play a part in how well they penetrate and allow you to execute a lethal shot on your target.
 I used to focus so much on my bow and all its different components; but now I have learned that the most important part of the equation, outside of the bow itself, is the arrow and how it is built to match me and my personal setup.

 The single easiest way to make sure you get the right arrows for your compound bow is to go to an Archery Shop or the archery department at places like Cabelas, Bass Pro Shops, etc. Talk to the archery specialists at these locations and they will help you get set up with the right arrows for you and your bow.
 Plus, they will be able to cut them to the perfect length and then help you paper-tune them before you walk out the door.
 Just make sure you take your bow with you when you go!

 You can get your arrows anywhere.
 The last ones I purchased, I bought online.
 I had six (6) custom-built and shipped to my house.
 I had to do some minor tuning to two of them, but the rest flew perfectly for me.
 You can find great deals online where they do everything for you.